Terms and conditions

 “Client” means the entity identified as such in the Order Form.

-“Effective Date” means bears the meaning given in condition 3.2.
+“Effective Date” bears the meaning given in condition 3.2.

 “Fees” means the fees payable by the Client for the supply of Services as set out in the Order Form and/or the relevant Service Agreement.

-“Initial Term” means the initial period during which the Company is to provide the Services to the Client and is that period specified as such in the Order Form or the Service Agreement, as the case may be, or, if none is specified, a period of 12 months starting on and including the Effective Date.
+“Initial Term” means the initial period (starting on and including the Service Start Date) during which the Company is to provide the Services to the Client and is that period specified as such in the Order Form or the Service Agreement or on the Company’s online portal (where the Client is permitted to order or provision services by this means), as the case may be, or, if none is specified, a period of 12 months starting on and including the Service Start Date.
+Where more than one Service is provided pursuant to an Order Form, the Initial Term will start on the Service Start Date of the last of the Services to be made available for use by the Client.

-“Order Form” means the Client’s order for the Services as set out in an order form completed by the Client or the Client’s written acceptance of a Quotation Form, as the case may be.
+“Order Form” means the Client’s order for the Services and/or the Goods as set out in an order form (in the Company’s prescribed form) completed by the Client or the Client’s written acceptance of a Quotation Form, as the case may be.
+“Order Form” shall be deemed to include the Client’s order for Services and/or Goods placed by the Client via the Company’s online portal (where the Client is permitted to order or provision services by this means).

 “Pre-existing Materials” means all documents, information and materials provided by the Company relating to the Services which existed prior to the Effective Date, including computer programs, data, reports and specifications.

-“Quotation Form” means the written quotation that Company provides to Client that lists the services, the duration for its provision and the prices applicable thereof.
+“Quotation Form” or “Quotation Document” means the written quotation that Company provides to Client that lists the services, the duration of their provision, and/or the Goods, and the prices applicable thereto.

-“Renewal Term” means the further period (following the Initial Term or another Renewal Term) during which the Company is to provide the Services to the Client and is that period specified as such in the Order Form or the Service Agreement, as the case may be, or, if none is specified, a period of twelve months commencing on and including the day immediately following the last day of the Initial Term or the previous Renewal Term, as the context requires.
+“Renewal Term” means the further period (following the Initial Term or another Renewal Term) during which the Company is to provide the Services to the Client and is that period specified as such in the Order Form or the Service Agreement or on the Company’s online portal (where the Client is permitted to order or provision services by this means), as the case may be, or, if none is specified, a period of twelve months commencing on and including the day immediately following the last day of the Initial Term or the previous Renewal Term, as the context requires.

 “Service Agreement” means the written agreement which describes or specifies the Services and contains additional terms particular to those Services.